markwhiting/bridget/_projects/shoes-as-marionettes.markdown

 end: 2017-10-08
 ---

-As a final project in an internship at the Puppet Theatre Barge, a marionette theatre in London, I made my first performance with shoes.
+As a final project in an internship at the [Puppet Theatre Barge](https://www.puppetbarge.com), a marionette theatre in London, I made my first performance with shoes.
 Marionette Shoes.

 A Little Shoe preparing her stage and herself for a performance is suddenly interrupted by the entrance of a Big Boot.
-At first dubious, it takes some time for the Little Shoe to acknowledge this new arrival, but, after she cleans him, she accepts him, even letting him join in her dance.
-They dance together to Fats Waller singing Your Feet’s too Big.
+At first dubious it takes some time for the Little Shoe to acknowledge this new arrival, but, after she cleans him, she accepts him, even letting him join in her dance.
+They dance together to Fats Waller singing 'Your Feet’s too Big'.
 By the end they are friends.
-At the very end, however, Sock comes on for the curtain call, taking all the applause..… This project was successful because of clear directing.
+At the very end, however, Sock comes on for the curtain call, taking all the applause.

 ## Director